 The bottom line

 A career in grant writing may be challenging, but you have the potential to work with companies who are making positive changes in the world.
-With the right skills and experience, you may even be able to find grant writing work you can do in your spare time and from home.

-With that in mind, it’s important not to let a lack of experience get in your way.
+Do not to let a lack of experience get in your way.
 If you have a background in writing or a way with words, you may have more applicable skills for this job than you realize.
 Take the time to build up your portfolio and your resume, and you could be writing grant proposals from home in no time.